 You are not alone.
 We want to help.
-These are the words from women who have found hope and healing through their journey of abortion therapy at the Abortion Recovery Centre.
+These are the words from women who have found hope and healing through their journey of abortion recovery at the Abortion Recovery Centre.

 “When I first came to the Centre, I was overwhelmed by numbness – self-induced.
 The only way I could deal with my pain was to numb myself to all feelings.
 Sometimes the pain would surface and my way of coping was to cut myself.
 I wouldn’t look at my counsellor the first couple of times I went in.
 I was afraid that when I shared my story she would be filled with disgust and I would see it in her eyes.
 She was so gentle.
 She told me that God loved me and there was nothing I could do that was too big for Him to forgive – all I had to do was ask and then accept His forgiveness so that I could start healing.
 It took awhile – but that’s what I did.
 I cried harder than I think I’ve cried before and something broke inside and it was like all the shame and fear and guilt and self hatred just disappeared.
 At the end of my 8 weeks, I was a totally different person than when I first walked in their doors.
 I have hope and purpose in my life.” *Carolina*